 - A tell-tale sign that your brush has got to go is by the fullness and softness of the bristles: if your brush feels harsh, it’s too harsh for your skin.

 We love multi-use makeup brushes because they cut down on the number of brushes you have to clean regularly.
-Our stack brush comes with a lid to help keep the bristles soft and bacteria at bay.
+Our stack brush comes with a lid to help keep the bristles soft and bacteria at bay, and our 4-piece Mini Makeup Brush Set are travel sized (so no need to buy doubles!), and have multi-use purposes to handle anything from lip application to blending.

 Eyeliner and Mascara

-These are two products you’re putting directly on your eye which means you need to be extra strict when it comes to choosing which products to keep and which ones to toss.
+These are two products you’re putting directly on your eye which means you need to be extra strict when it comes to choosing which products to keep (and for how long) and which ones to toss, STAT!

 Liquid eyeliner and mascara should be replaced every 3 months or so.
 The reason these products should be replaced so often is because they contain water, which bacteria thrives off of to grow, putting a sensitive area of the face (your eyes!) at risk for pink eye, sties, and other issues.